 - 68 The first proposition on any formal item shall be known as the original substantive motion. - 69 All succeeding propositions on that subject made during the debate shall be called amendments.
 Any member may alternatively submit a written amendment to the Secretary up to 2 working days before the meeting.
-Any amendment can be refused by the Chair, if, in his or her opinion, its effect would be to negate the original motion or effectively to propose a new motion. - Final Field Field - 71 If any amendment is carried the amended proposition shall then become the substantive motion.
+Any amendment can be refused by the Chair, if, in his or her opinion, its effect would be to negate the original motion or effectively to propose a new motion. - Final Field Stantive Motion or amendment must be moved and seconded before it can be discussed.
+Where a committee Chair or other committee member acting on behalf of a Senate committee (including a CAU committee) presents business, or when any member presents a resolution submitted in advance by twelve members, it is understood thereby to have been duly moved and seconded.
+Amendments shall be voted upon before the substantive motion in an order to be determined by the Chair. - 71 If any amendment is carried the amended proposition shall then become the substantive motion.
 When all amendments have been voted upon the substantive motion shall be put to the vote. - 72 The proposer of a motion or an amendment may, normally with the agreement of the original seconder, ask the permission of the Senate to withdraw the motion or amendment previously put, but no other member may propose that the motion or amendment be not put. - 73 Those in attendance or present by invitation as observers are not entitled to move or second a motion or amendment.